Joaquín Andújar: Houston Astros (1976–1981)

 Andújar made his Major League debut in the 1976 season opener against his former franchise.
 After two relief appearances against the Reds, he was moved into the starting rotation.
 On July 11 and July 17, Andújar pitched consecutive 1–0 shutouts against the Montreal Expos and New York Mets.
 For the season, he went 9–10 with a 3.60 ERA.

 Andújar was 10–5 with a 3.47 ERA at the 1977 All-Star break, and he was named the Astros' sole representative in the All-Star game.
 However, he injured himself in his final start before the game and could not play.
 He did not return to his team until September and finished the season 11–8 with a 3.69 ERA.

 Andújar began seeing more work out of the bullpen in 1978 and earned his first career save on August 25 against the Pittsburgh Pirates.
 He began the 1979 season in the bullpen and was 4–2 with a 3.23 ERA with three saves and two blown saves when he was added back to the starting rotation.
 He responded with four consecutive complete game victories in which he gave up just one earned run per game.
 He was named to his second National League All-Star team and pitched two innings while giving up two runs (one earned).
 On August 14, he pitched a four-hit complete game against the Montreal Expos while hitting an inside-the-park home run to account for both of the Astros' runs in a 2–1 win.

 While splitting time between starting and relieving, he went 3–8 in 1980.
 The Astros won a one-game playoff against the Los Angeles Dodgers, which resulted in Andújar making his first postseason appearance.
 He recorded a save in Game Two of the 1980 National League Championship Series against the Philadelphia Phillies.
+Andújar was the first player to have a postseason save for the Astros and he was the only one to do so until 2004.